The World’s Smallest House: Built for a Writer Who Thinks Big

 The Keret House.
 Courtesy of KeretHouse.com

 (Sidebar: if reality television producers want a new concept, they should stick a pair of newlyweds in the Keret house for a year and see what happens.
-I have lived with women in homes that weren’t nearly so small and, sadly, we did not survive; had our shabby apartments been only four feet wide, I’m sure there might have been blood.
+I have lived with women in homes that weren’t nearly so small and, sadly, we did not survive.
+Had our shabby apartments been only four feet wide, I’m sure there might have been blood.
 Marriage is an urban challenge all its own.)

-Keret is a champion of substance over style: his prose is so unadorned that one suspects it of having taking a vow of poverty.
+Keret is a champion of substance over style: his prose is so unadorned that one suspects it of having taken a vow of poverty.
 The Russian author Sergei Dovlatov once complained that translators had robbed him of his personality.
 If Keret has ever echoed this in his private moments, I wouldn't be surprised.
 His prose, they say, is more fun and playful in his native tongue.
-“Hebrew is a unique language,” he told the inquisitive journalist at the Paris Review.
-“The tension between traditional language and a very chaotic and anarchistic one creates a spoken language that is bursting with unique energy and that allows you to switch registers mid-sentence.”
-[3]

-When someone like Keret comes along, then, we slap him in the humor category simply because he has made us grin.
+When someone like Keret comes along, we slap him in the humor category simply because he has made us grin.
 What is sometimes forgotten is that all good jokes are grown from that kernel of truth.
 Who among us has not seen our lovers transform when the sun goes down?
 This is the plot of Fatso, where the narrator discovers his beauty queen lover transforms into the eponymous behemoth after dark.
 The absurdity rings true.
 One should never discount a story just because it has a good punchline.
-Keret understands that such maudlin things as “a realistic premise” is not what’s needed to tell a story that’s true.
+Keret understands that such maudlin things as “a realistic premise” are not what’s needed to tell a story that’s true.

 Thanks to the Keret House, you can live in that narrow space for a great deal of time.
 It will probably be to your advantage.
 The middle ground, as Etgar Keret shows time and again, is where all the wondrous things occur.